-I found out that it has heightened red sensitivity so when used with a r72 filter infared results can be achieved.
-I bought a cheaper r72 off ebay, put it on my Minolta X-700 and headed out on a walk with my girlfriend.
-Unlike other infared film it doesnt need to be loaded and unloaded in darkness.
+I found out that it has heightened red sensitivity so when used with an r72 filter infrared results can be achieved.
+I bought a cheaper r72 off eBay, put it on my Minolta X-700 and headed out on a walk with my girlfriend.
+Unlike other infrared films. it doesn’t need to be loaded and unloaded in darkness.
 As the film was nearly 3 years expired, I had to overexpose it slightly.
-Although black and white film ages much better than colour combined with the near opaque r72 filter, I was unable to hand hold the camera still and this gave a unique way of shooting as I don’t have a tripod.
+Although black and white film ages much better than color combined with the near opaque r72 filter, I was unable to hand hold the camera still and this gave a unique way of shooting as I don’t have a tripod.
 I had to use natural tripods, which in my opinion gives interesting angles.

 The film its self is very forgiving.
-I wasn’t paying that much attention to my exposure times as I was shooting in bulb so I just left the shutter open for at least 2 seconds.
+I wasn’t paying that much attention to my exposure times as I was shooting in bulb so I just left the shutter open for at least two seconds.
+Here are the results:

 In my opinion, the film produces fine results, though there is some visible grain.
-This may be due to the fact that my roll was expired, I developed it in rodinal.
+This may be due to the fact that my roll was expired, I developed it in Rodinal.

-Here is my favourite shot of the roll.
+All in all a great film.
+I recommend you pick a roll up, whether it be expired or not.
+Just remember if you want infrared results you will need an r72 filter and probably a tripod.
+Here is my favorite shot of the roll.
 I really like the almost fairytale feel to it and especially like the lighting.
 I feel it is due to the brilliant film that this image came out so good.